bencardoen/DataCurator.jl/docs/src/index.md

 ![Concept](assets/whatami.png)

 ## Quickstart
-We'll show 2 simple examples on how to get started, for a more complete manual please see individual sections in the left pane.
+We'll show 2 simple examples on how to get started.

+DataCurator works on `recipe`, TOML text files (see [examples](https://github.com/bencardoen/DataCurator.jl/tree/main/example_recipes)), which we will include inline here to illustrate how to use them.

+**Note** All the examples are tested automatically, so you can rest assured that test work.

-### Validate
+### Validate a dataset
-Check that a directory only contains CSV files, list them in a file, and list any file that's incorrect.
+Let's say we have a dataset, and you only expect it to contain CSV files.
+At this point, you don't care much about the structure or hierarchy of the files, or the naming patterns.
+You want to create a report (text file) with all csv files, and one with files or directories that are not.

 ```toml
 [global]